ydsingh/alexa/labs/Recipe/README.md

 1. Click "Attach Policy"

 ### Task 3: Enable Database
 Now that we've added permission to our database, it's time to enable it within our Lambda function.
+In the source code provided, uncomment the line (around line 53) that looks like this: ```// alexa.dynamoDBTableName = 'RecipeSkillTable'; ```
+Also, verify or modify the region setting around line 44.
+For developers building in the Ireland region, set this region to '''eu-west-1''' instead of the default '''us-east-1'''.
-In the source code provided, uncomment the line that looks like this: ```// alexa.dynamoDBTableName = 'RecipeSkillTable'; ``` Again, if you are familiar with this process or understand what you just did, move on to the next task.
+Again, if you are familiar with this process or understand what you just did, move on to the next task.
 If not, refer to the section below.

 #### Enable the table within your Lambda code
 Steps: